AC Entertainment: Sloss Music & Arts Festival (2015-2018)

 In 2015, AC Entertainment announced their partnership with Birmingham promoter/producer Red Mountain Entertainment to produce the Sloss Music and Arts Festival, a two-day music and arts festival to take place in July at the historic Sloss Furnaces.
 The event was held up until the 2018 calendar year.

 Mountain Oasis (2013)

-Mountain Oasis Electronic Music Summit is an electronic music festival held annually in Asheville, North Carolina since 2013 Woven around the twin threads of contemporary electronic music and the creative use of technology – old and new – the festival features world-class musical performances by many of the greatest artists in contemporary music along with talks, seminars, and panels by artists and others; interactive experiences for audiences; art installations and exhibitions and more.
-After parting ways with the name Moogfest in 2012, Mountain Oasis Electronic Summit resumed in 2013 with artists like Nine Inch Nails, Bassnectar, Pretty Lights and Neutral Milk Hotel.
+Mountain Oasis Electronic Music Summit was an electronic music festival held in Asheville, North Carolina in 2013.
+Woven around the twin threads of contemporary electronic music and the creative use of technology – old and new – the festival featured musical performances by artists in contemporary music along with talks, seminars, and panels by artists and others; interactive experiences for audiences; art installations and exhibitions; and more.
+After parting ways with the name the Bob Moog Foundation following the 2012 iteration of Moogfest, Mountain Oasis Electronic Summit occurred as a spiritual successor in 2013, with artists like Nine Inch Nails, Bassnectar, Pretty Lights, and Neutral Milk Hotel.

+Other festivals

-AC Entertainment has also worked on Vegoose in Las Vegas, Nevada (2005-2007) as well as Sundown in the City in Knoxville, Tennessee and AFROPUNK ATL in Atlanta, GA.
+AC Entertainment has also worked on Vegoose in Las Vegas, Nevada (2005-2007), as well as Sundown in the City in Knoxville, Tennessee, and AFROPUNK ATL in Atlanta, Georgia.